 The email interface itself is web-based, so you can access it easily from both your desktop and mobile devices.

-Four email hosting plans are advertised, providing anywhere between 50GB to 150GB of storage, between 10 and unlimited email boxes, and between 1 and unlimited email domains.
+Four email hosting plans are advertised, providing anywhere between 20GB to 80GB of SSD storage, between 1 CPU and 6 CPU core, and between 2GB to 8GB RAM.
+All plans have unlimited email boxes.

-Pricing starts at a relatively affordable $2.95 a month, with the most expensive plan only being $9.95.
-However, these are introductory pricing offers, with renewals beginning from $3.95 or $19.95 respectively.
+Pricing starts at $9.95 a month, with the most expensive plan being $63.95 a month.
+However, these are introductory pricing offers, with renewals beginning from $19.95 to $79.35 respectively.

-Overall, Scala Hosting offers a more serious business email hosting range of plans than many competitors, and the generous storage coupled with affordable pricing makes this one worth looking at.
+Overall, Scala Hosting offers a more serious business email hosting range of plans than many competitors, and the generous storage makes this one worth looking at.

 10 things to look for in your next email hosting